AFO (CAFO/MAFO) Webpage

 Documents Answering Basic Questions

-MDE has developed a list of frequently asked questions, a checklist describing the entire procedure, a diagram where you can determine whether you need a permit for your AFO, and a list of due dates.
+MDE has developed a list of frequently asked questions, a checklist describing the entire procedure, and a diagram where you can determine whether you need a permit for your AFO.

 Other Documents of Interest/Guidance